What is a Charcoal Cleanse?

 As the charcoal moves through the digestive system, it binds to gas, toxins, chemicals, pesticides and ‘bad’ bugs.

 And it seems that activated charcoal doesn’t bind the beneficial bacteria along with the bad bacteria in your gut.
-In a study they found that “activated charcoal showed lower binding capacity to the normal bacterial flora tested than that to E. coli O157:H7 strains.”1 It seems that the toxin-producing strains of E. coli were adsorbed by the activated charcoal while normal bacterial flora did not bind to the charcoal.
+In a study, they found that “activated charcoal showed lower binding capacity to the normal bacterial flora tested than that to E. coli O157:H7 strains.”1 It seems that the toxin-producing strains of E. coli were adsorbed by the activated charcoal while normal bacterial flora did not bind to the charcoal.

 Who would benefit from a charcoal cleanse?

-It is recommended to people who suffer with embarrassing intestinal gas and uncomfortable bloating, it may reduce the effects of a gut infection, food poisoning (Start taking charcoal straight away at the first signs of food poisoning, three capsules before meals and three capsules after meals, until symptoms begin to subside)
+It is recommended to people who suffer from embarrassing intestinal gas and uncomfortable bloating, it may reduce the effects of a gut infection, food poisoning (Start taking charcoal straight away at the first signs of food poisoning, three capsules before meals and three capsules after meals, until symptoms begin to subside)

 1. Naka, Watarai, Tana, et al. (2001) ‘Adsorption effect of activated charcoal on enterohemorrhagic Escherichia coli’, J Vet Med Sci, Mar;63(3):281-5. doi: 10.1292/jvms.63.281.